hashkat/hashkat/docs/tutorial01.md

 `./build.sh`

-The build defines the **number** of Regions, Ideologies, Agent-types, and Preferences the agents may have in your simulated network.
+The build defines the **number** of Regions, Ideologies, Agent-types, and Preferences the agents may have in the simulated network.

 Then one configures the network, to give Agents their **particular** Region, Language, tweet Preferences, and rates etc.  Configuration is done in the file

 `~/hashkat/INFILE.yaml`

-When configuration is complete, one runs the program:
+When configuration is complete, one runs the simulation:

 `./run.sh`